anmabu/beeRapp/README.md

 2372 (2019). https://doi.org/10.1038/s41467-019-09926-z
 ```

-Dopfel et al. investigzated freezing responses of rats exposed to a predator scent (fox urine) compared to a control group, as a model for post-traumatic stress disorder.
+Dopfel et al. investigated freezing responses of rats exposed to a predator scent (fox urine) compared to a control group, as a model for post-traumatic stress disorder.
 The data set can be found in the _example data_ folder.

 ### Formatting the input data